top of page

 Bowne Playground near the entrance from Sandford Avenue at Union Street

 Korea Art Forum (KAF) is thrilled to announce the first three of nine events in the 2025 Shared Dialogue, Shared Space (SDSS) series.
 SDSS is an ongoing series of outdoor participatory art events that culminate in temporary public art installations across New York City.
-Held in accessible community hubs within remote immigrant neighborhoods, these events foster engagement, creativity, and dialogue between artists and the public.
+Held at accessible community hubs in remote immigrant neighborhoods, these events foster engagement, creativity, and dialogue between artists and the public.

 Guest curators Jennifer McGregor, the former Director of Arts and Senior Curator at Wave Hill, and Martin Lucas, arts educator and Emeritus Professor in the Integrated Media Arts MFA Program, Hunter College, co-curate the 2025 iteration.
 They bring fresh perspectives to this dynamic and evolving project.

-The first event will take place at 41st Avenue at Murray Hill Station on Saturday, May 10, 2025.
-The final two events will take place at Bowne Playground, located at Sanford Avenue and Union Street in Downtown Flushing, Queens, on Saturdays May 17, and 24.
-All events will take place from 1pm—5pm, and each date will feature a different lineup of artists: Ali Motamedi, Lizbeth De La Cruz Santana, and Ricardo Miranda Zúñiga will be featured on May 10; Ali Motamedi and Ricardo Miranda Zúñiga on May 17; and Ali Motamedi and Cecilia Lim on May 24.
+The first event will take place on Barton Avenue, near Murray Hill Station, on Saturday, May 10, 2025, from 12:00 to 4:00 p.m.
+The final two events will take place at Bowne Playground, located at the intersection of Sanford Avenue and Union Street in Downtown Flushing, Queens, on Saturdays, May 17 and 24, from 1:00 to 5:00 p.m.
+Each date will feature a different lineup of artists: Ali Motamedi, Lizbeth De La Cruz Santana, and Ricardo Miranda Zúñiga will be featured on May 10; Ali Motamedi and Ricardo Miranda Zúñiga on May 17; and Ali Motamedi and Cecilia Lim on May 24.
 The co-curators selected these artists through a city-wide open call and artist interviews.

 Accommodations

+All events are free and open to the public.
+Participants of all backgrounds are encouraged to join these outdoor activations and indoor conversations that use art to catalyze civic dialogue.
 We welcome requests for individual accommodations.
-ASL and other disability services are available with at least two weeks' notice.
+ASL and other disability services are available with two weeks' notice.
 For assistance, please contact us at info@kafny.org or (347) 840-1142.

 Dates